aurelieuno/ReactMusic/README.md

 # Project

-- REACT project w webpack and AppleAPI getting a list of movies
+- REACT project with SoundCloud API and playlist of music

+## Usage

+> npm run start

 ## Requirements